Meet the Team

 -

-Co-FounderMaija Kellner-Rode is an artist, dancer and mentor who fiercely believes creativity has the power to heal and transform individual lives and communities.
-Cultivating space for young people to feel seen, heard and cared for is vital to the well-being of our collective futures.
+Maija (she/her) is a process-driven painter, illustrator, and designer whose work explores healing, transformation, and self-compassion, often inspired by her deep connection to the natural world.
+Maija fiercely believes creativity has the power to heal and transform individual lives and communities.
+She believes cultivating space for young people to feel seen, heard and cared for is vital to the well-being of our collective futures.

+Based in Bend, Oregon, she is the owner and designer of Maija Rebecca Hand Drawn and has exhibited widely in solo and group shows across Bend, Los Angeles, and Hawaii.
+She was a 2023 Patricia Clark Artist in Resident at Scalehouse Gallery.
+She holds a BA in Sociology and Art from Western Oregon University and completed the Expressive Arts and Somatic Therapy Teacher Training at Tamalpa Institute.
 Since 2011, Maija has been creatively mentoring underserved youth within the Salem School District, at Grande Ronde Reservation, at P:ear Mentor, in Portland and was an art therapy intern at 100th Monkey Studio.
 Most recently, Maija has assisted at Pilot Butte Middle School with the Caldera Arts Program in Bend, Oregon and offers 1 on 1 teen mentoring.

 Claire Brislin | Co-Founder Teen Programs Director